Vannevelj/VSDiagnostics/README.md

 ## How can I get in contact?

-You're always free to open an issue but if you would like something more direct you can drop by in [the StackExchange chat channel](http://chat.stackexchange.com/rooms/26639/vsdiagnostics) where the main contributors reside.
+You're always free to open an issue but if you would like something more direct you can drop by in [the StackExchange chat channel](http://chat.stackexchange.com/rooms/26639/vsdiagnostics) where the main contributors reside or send an email to jer_vannevel@outlook.com.